robustini/AfterScan/README.md

 - Cropping
 - Video generation

+And that's about it.
+Other post-processing jobs (film cleanup, color correction) should be done with other tools to be found elsewhere.

 This tool relies in the following open source projects to achieve its objectives:
 * [Python](https://www.python.org/)
 * [OpenCV](https://opencv.org/)